Mining in Mongolia: Economic incentives to people

-Environmental mitigation measures
+Environmental scandals and mitigation measures

 Addressing the environmental concerns raised by the people it is now proposed to build permanent tarred roads to avoid dust.
 Water extraction will be done from fossil aquifers, which will be treated for removing salinity and used for mining operations and not from lakes and water holes.
 Water shall be recycled and not let out to flow.
 Special under passages for animals to cross shall be built wherever required.

+One of human-made disasters related to mining is Khongor Soum Mercury and Cyanide Contamination occurred in 2007.

+Biologist and environmentalist Lkhagvasumberel Tumursukh (1988-2015) fought against mining operations around the Tost, Tosonbumbi range to protect the environment and preserve the biodiversity.
+After multiple attacks on his life, T. Lkhagvasümberel was found dead in November 2015..

 Taxation

 In 2006 Mongolia implemented a 68% windfall tax, which was the world's highest.
 The tax was based on profits made by mining companies on copper and gold sales above $2,600 per ton and $850 per ounce respectively.
 The tax was repealed in 2009 and phased out over the next two years.

+To boost International competitiveness, the Mongolian government introduced comprehensive amendments to the 2006 minerals law.
+The mining royalty structure was altered.
+The price linked royalty surcharges for copper were reduced by approximately half.
+Additionally, the law proposed adjustment to local revenue distribution by raising the royal share, retained by local governments from 10% to up to 20%, shifting the allocation from a broad provincial pool to performance weighted formula distributed directly at the district (soum) level.

 Legislation

 The Minerals Law of 2006 regulates the mining sector in Mongolia.
 The state owns all mineral resources found on or under the earth's surface, except for water, petroleum, and natural gas.
 Therefore, according to the law, the state grants exploration and mining rights and licenses.
 Anyone, Mongolian or foreign, can hold an exploration license, but only legal persons registered in Mongolia can hold a mining license.
 No one can explore or mine without a valid license.
 The 2014 Minerals Law amendments specify that a mining license holder shall prioritize taxpayers registered in Mongolia to provide goods, works, or services in compliance with relevant standards and requirements when the license holder procures goods and services and selects subcontractors.

 A 2014 quantitative study revealed that the valuations of Mongolia's mining companies are highly sensitive to Mongolian political events and changes in the legal environment.

+In May 2026, the Mongolian government introduced comprehensive amendments to the 2006 minerals law, revising roughly 40% of the provisions to curb, speculative trading and mandate environmental, social and governance compliance.
+The overhaul held the maximum duration of exploration licenses from 12 to 6 years while in increasing holding fees.
+It also qualified a statutory definition for critical minerals and a separate licensing regime for downstream benefication plants.
+Furthermore, the 2026 amendments institute mandatory closure plans and financial bonding once a mine reaches 75% of its lifespan.